sandialabs/elaenia/README.md

 ./configure --prefix=$HOME/.local
 make -j8
 make install

+# It is also convenient to have the .merlin files to help with type annotations etc.
+make merlin
 ```

 I also recommend installing [merlin](https://github.com/ocaml/merlin)
 to add type checking and other IDE stuff for OCaml.
+I recommend cloning
+this repo inside the `frama-c/src/plugins` directory if only because
+merlin will work better.

 ### Building